americanexpress/babel-preset-amex/README.md

 #### Options

-By default `babel-preset-amex` will transpile for the "last 2 versions," "not dead" browsers, and CommonJS module syntax.
+By default `babel-preset-amex` will transpile for the "last 2 versions", "not dead" browsers, and CommonJS module syntax.

 ```json
 {